Oprah Winfrey once shared: “So many women I’ve talked to see menopause as an ending.

-Any guide to menopause and perimenopause that has ever been written will recommend that you take a truthful evaluation of your current lifestyle and make major revamps when and where necessary.
+Any guide to menopause and perimenopause that has ever been written will recommend that you take a truthful evaluation of your current lifestyle and make a major revamp when and where necessary.

-On the contrary, other studies have shown how phytoestrogens increases a woman’s risks for developing dementia which demonstrates the degenerative effect of phytoestrogens to otherwise normal brain functions, and the growth of cancerous tumors on the breast, leading to breast cancer.
+On the contrary, other studies have shown how phytoestrogens increase a woman’s risks for developing dementia which demonstrates the degenerative effect of phytoestrogens to otherwise normal brain functions, and the growth of cancerous tumors on the breast, leading to breast cancer.

 2.Inquire About Hormone Replacement Therapy (Hrt):

-There was a period in the 1980s to the early 90’s when HRT has become an automatically recommended course of menopause treatments for women reaching the age of menopause.
+There was a period in the 1980s to the early ’90s when HRT has become an automatically recommended course of menopause treatments for women reaching the age of menopause.

 The trend quickly took a turn when the Women’s Health Initiative (WHI) published the results of a study highlighting the long-term effects of HRT to women’s health.

-Nevertheless, HRT continues to be highly recommended on case-by-case basis, and only when administering HRT clearly delivers more advantages that outweigh the risks.
+Nevertheless, HRT continues to be highly recommended on a case-by-case basis, and only when administering HRT clearly delivers more advantages that outweigh the risks.

 3. Consider Menopause Supplements:

-The worldwide fears for the irreversible risks posed by HRT has prompted women, medical professionals, and manufacturers alike to seek alternatives.
+The worldwide fears for the irreversible risks posed by HRT have prompted women, medical professionals, and manufacturers alike to seek alternatives.

 In general, ingredients in menopause supplements are of two types:

-- Phytoestrogenic: These are supplements that attempt to introduce external sources of estrogen and/or progesterone in your system to help make up for the dwindling and sharp drop in the production of these reproductive hormones.
+These are supplements that attempt to introduce external sources of estrogen and/or progesterone into your system to help make up for the dwindling and sharp drop in the production of these reproductive hormones.